Cameron Bruce (Scottish footballer)

-Cameron Bruce (born 15 December 2005) is a Scottish professional footballer who plays as defender for club Airdrieonians.
+Cameron Bruce (born 15 December 2005) is a Scottish professional footballer who plays as defender for NIFL Premiership club Crusaders.
 He is a Scotland youth international.

 Career

 From Glasgow, he joined Queens Park at under-9 level, having previously played for Bargeddie Colts.
-He signed his first professional contract with the club in 2022, as a 16 year-old, agreeing a two-year deal.
+He signed his first professional contract with the club in 2022, as a 16-year-old, agreeing a two-year deal.

 He made his senior debut for Queens Park in the Scottish League One on 12 March 2022, against Alloa Athletic.
 The following week, he made his first league start against Airdrieonians.
 Under manager Owen Coyle, his side achieved promotion that season.

 He scored his first senior goal on 13 January 2024, in the Scottish Championship, against Raith Rovers.

 On 18 June 2024, Bruce signed with Airdrieonians.

 International career

 He is a Scotland youth international.
 On 8 February 2022, he made his debut for Scotland U17, against England U17.